ZeroFries/graphql-parser/README.md

 v.accept(ast)
 ```

-You can return `GraphQL::SKIP_CHILDREN` from a visitor to skip visiting that
+You can return `GraphQL::Parser::SKIP_CHILDREN` from a visitor to skip visiting that
 node's children.

 ## Contributing